 In Connecticut, however, there is usually reluctance towards electronic records and e-notarization.
 And that’s because the main focus is on the traditional face-to-face approach to notarized documents in the state.
 Still, individuals and enterprises should be aware of a dedicated, affordable, transparent, secure, and efficient platform like PandaDoc Notary.

 With PandaDoc Notary, you can e-Sign and notarize electronic documents in no time.
 It is an all-in-one and convenient platform to notarize a wide range of documents online.
-The PandaDoc Notary platform also works wonders for mobile notary services.
 The platform is incredibly flexible and doesn’t make any compromises on security.

-If you want to learn more information about PandaDoc Notary and how it works for users in different states where remote online notarization is legal, check out the demo now.
+If you want to learn more information about PandaDoc Notary and how it works for users in different states where remote online notarization is legal, request a free demo now.

 Since the pandemic crisis, there’s been a growing popularity and curiosity about online notary services in Connecticut.
 During COVID-19, individuals and businesses were able to avail online notary services in Connecticut, which cut out the need for face-to-face meetings.